jumpstart-pro/example-hotwire-native-rails-backend/README.md

 The Hotwire Native client uses cookie authentication just like the browser.

+Upon successful auth, `after_sign_in_path_for` is set in `ApplicationController` to redirect to `/reset_app` for Hotwire Native apps.
+This renders an empty HTML template which the app "catches" to reset the state of the app (like tabs and reload the path configuration).

 ### Signing out

 Sending a DELETE request to `/api/v1/auth` signs the user out (resets the cookies) and deletes the associated notification token.

 HTML links to sign out are "trapped" via a Stimulus controller to ensure the request is sent from the app.
-See `bridge--sign-out-controller` on how this click is hijacked and a JavaScript message is sent to the iOS app to kick off the flow.
+See `bridge--sign-out` on how this click is hijacked and a JavaScript message is sent to the iOS app to kick off the flow.

 ## Push notifications

-After successfully signing in the app POSTs the device's notification token to `/api/v1/notification_tokens` (with the user's permission).
+Add a `bridge--notification-token` data attribute to have the app POST the device's notification token to `/api/v1/notification_tokens` (with the user's permission).
 This is persisted to the `NotificationToken` model and associated with the `User`.

 An example push notification is set up powered by [Noticed](https://github.com/excid3/noticed) (and [Apnotic](https://github.com/ostinelli/apnotic)).
 See `NewPostNotification`.